Tag: Wayne Harris

 Depending on the final details, Wayne and Katherine Harris do not oppose storing the depositions under seal “in order to bring closure to this matter,” their attorney, Michael Montgomery, said Wednesday in a court filing.

 Closure for who?
-Not the victims’ families obviously.
+Not the victims’ families, obviously.
 The Harrises don’t deserve closure.
 They let their psychopath son develop his deadly plan for over a year.
-As far as I’m concerned they’re just as responsible for the deaths of the 13 victims at Columbine as their cowardly son is.
+As far as I’m concerned, they’re just as responsible for the deaths of the 13 victims at Columbine as their cowardly son is.

 The depositions should be unsealed immediately.